Microsoft has doubled size of UK Azure regions, increasing compute capacity by more than 1,500%, as country embraces digital transformation

 Availability Zones will offer customers access to separate, physical locations within an Azure region featuring independent networking, power and cooling, as well as more protection and choice when using cloud.

 They will give users protection from potential hardware and software failures so they can deliver their services with confidence.
 For anyone using two or more Availability Zones in the same Azure region, the company guarantees Virtual Machine connectivity to at least one instance 99.99% of the time.

 Microsoft has continued to invest in its cloud infrastructure and service capabilities to meet the demand of its expanding customer base.

-The expansion will further help UK organisations continue their move to the cloud as part of their digital transformation journeys.
-The move is likely to appeal to public sector organisations interested in hosting potentially sensitive information securely and locally.
+The expansion will further help UK organizations continue their move to the cloud as part of their digital transformation journeys.
+The move is likely to appeal to public sector organizations interested in hosting potentially sensitive information securely and locally.

 Accelerating digital transformation journeys

 Microsoft has been committed to the UK for more than 30 years, driving advances in cloud computing, developing new ways for people to interact with technology at home, at work and on the move, while transforming education and public services and supporting the UK economy.

 Cindy Rose, Chief Executive of Microsoft UK, said: “The Microsoft cloud has become a core component to the strategies of thousands of UK organisations since the launch of services from our UK cloud regions in 2016.